konstantinstracke/yaff-toolbox/README.md

 ## Notes

-- These scripts are not a polished package, but a practical toolbox developed for day-to-day research use.
+- These scripts are not a polished, but for day-to-day research use.
 - File formats and conventions are assumed to match the author’s simulation setup.
 - Use and modify at your own discretion.